 Please don’t treat Dad like the babysitter with a list of instructional do’s and don’ts.
 Allow his personality to shine in his own unique way.
 You might just find that the man will surprise you when he’s allowed to think and act for himself.
 After all, what’s more important?
 A father feeling good about spending time with kids, or worrying about “mom” reaming him out because little tikes ears weren’t cleaned well enough?
 Mom needs to be Dad’s partner, not his gatekeeper.

-I, for one, am not waiting around for Father’s Day!
-I’d like to thank my husband who is a fantastic Dad, and all the men, who give of themselves not just physically, but emotionally, to nurture their kids into happy, successful citizens of our world.
+So on this upcoming Father’s Day, I’d like to thank not only my husband who is a fantastic Dad, but all the men, who give of themselves not just physically, but emotionally, to nurture their kids into happy, successful citizens of our world.
 Good job Dads!
 Keep up the great work!
 Our future generations depend on it!